The Shelley Primary School Board works with our school community to achieve the best outcomes for students.

 Community Representative

-Amanda looks forward to working with the school community and School Board.
+Amanda has a strong passion for Education and the Environment and looks forward to continuing working with the Shelley Primary school community and Board.

 Parent Representative